zareldyn/slarp/README.md

 certbot certonly --apache -d www.my-great-website.org
 ```
 and follow the instructions.
-The certificate will be saved in the *certs* directory, and the renewal is already scheduled.
+The certificate will be saved in the *certs* directory, and the renewal is already scheduled; while SLARP is running Certbot periodically checks if a renewal is needed.
 No other command required, you can [ctrl][d] the SLARP environment.

 ### 6- Apply your changes